nambrosini/adventofcode/README.md

 # Advent Of Code

-The solutions of the advent of code solved in rust.
+The solutions of the [Advent of Code](https://adventofcode.com/) solved in rust.